Career Guide

 To become a game warden in Virginia, applicants must meet the Virginia Department of Wildlife Resources baseline standards:

-Virginia conservation police officers have full law enforcement authority across all 133 counties.
-Virginia wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Virginia wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Virginia Department of Wildlife Resources, Law Enforcement Division.
+The demands of statewide full-authority patrols across all 133 counties from Chesapeake tidewater to Appalachia shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — high school diploma + college coursework — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Virginia Department of Wildlife Resources, Law Enforcement Division for the official, current requirements before applying.